18 Tips for Boosting Decoding Skills in Young Readers

 When your child can see a word, understands the sound each letter represents, and can blend the sounds together from left to right to say the word, they are decoding.

-This skill is vital to literacy because once your child can decode words independently, they can begin reading fluently and with comprehension.
+Decoding skills are vital to literacy because once your child can decode words independently, they can begin reading fluently and with comprehension.
+Without the ability to decode, reading would be a challenge.

 Skills Required for Decoding

-When your child sees the letter “m,” can they instantly identify its name and its sound?
-If not, decoding might be challenging.
+When your child sees the letter “m,” can they instantly identify the letter and its sound?
+If not, decoding is going to be a struggle.

 Familiarity with the alphabet is a significant predictor of future reading success.
 Before beginning decoding lessons, make sure your child can tell you the sounds of any letters you will be using.